gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 5

-The Marines took them back to the pier with strict orders not to tell anyone what had happened at the governor's mansion.
+The Marines took them back to the pier with strict orders not to tell anyone what had happened.
 The fact that half of Hell was talking about it didn't seem to matter.
 Was it a first strike by the Zillions?
 Or were the machines were about to restart the war?
 They'd blown up the quarantine shed in Halley, hadn't they?
-Or (whisper it) was the power struggle between the two remaining governors finally out in the open?
+Or (whisper it) was the power struggle between the three remaining governors finally out in the open?
 Those messages disappeared or mutated almost instantly, a sure sign that someone powerful would rather the subject wasn't raised.